 2. Applying For The Grant, Collecting And Distributing The Assets (Full Estate Administration)

 The exact probate cost will depend on the individual circumstances of the matter.
-For example, if there is one beneficiary and no property, the probate costs will be at the lower end of the range.
-If there are multiple beneficiaries, a property and multiple assets, then the probate costs will be at the higher end.
+For example, if there is one beneficiary and no property, the probate costs will be lower.
+If there are multiple beneficiaries, a property and multiple assets, then the probate costs will be higher.

 We will handle the full process for you.
 This quote is for estates where: